gfxmoda/gfxmoda/README.md

 I'm optimist about having the opportunity to produce useful technologies that help solving problems for humanity.
 And big striker in solving competitive programming challenges under very strict rules and constraints...
 Yet still consider myself don't know programming well and will keep spending my whole life learning it!

-My motto is:
-Today we work & tolerate, tomorrow will be great & ahead!

-Thanks for reading.
-And here's more about my current life:

 I’m currently working on The VR Voyage Classroom which is basically a platform that brings together institutions and experts from across the world to create an immersive and engaging learning experience for students.
 It's Canadian based organization located in Gibsons, British Columbia.

-I’m currently learning deeply the backend development using Nodejs.
-Why?!
-Because I love Javascript.
-It's so powerful!
-I found out that I can do anything with it.

-🎨 MAIN CREATIVE CAREER (FORMERLY) 🎨

-The scope of work varies between several types.
-Elaborations have been made with multiple artists and creative teams around the globe.
-Including and not limited to the following:

-- Art Direction
-- Marketing Communications
-- Creative Advertising
-- Identity Design
-- Presentation
-- Retouching
-- UI/UX Design
-- Illustration
-- Abstract Art
-- Creative Visuals
-- Animation
-- Interaction
-- Virtual Tours
-- 3D Generalization